microsoft/InventorySample/docs/chapters/dataaccess.md

 There's also available to use:

-- `Timestamp`: Can be applied to a property to specify the data type of a corresponding column in the database as rowversion.
+- `Timestamp`: Can be applied to a property to specify the data type of the corresponding column in the database as rowversion.
 - `ConcurrencyCheck`: Can be applied to a property to specify that the corresponding column should be included in the optimistic concurrency check.
 - `MinLength`: Can be applied to a property to specify the minimum string length allowed in the corresponding column in the database.
 - `StringLength`: Can be applied to a property to specify the maximum string length allowed in the corresponding column in the database.